-When installing drywall, joint compound, or mud, is an essential component of this process.
+When installing drywall, joint compound, or mud, is an essential component of this process for filling seams and screw holes.
 But what type is best: wet, pre-mixed joint compound or dry joint compound?
 Before purchasing, homeowners and other do-it-yourselfers may want to consider various factors such as cost, ease of mixing and installation, and product lifespan.

 What Is Joint Compound or Mud?